seanngpack/feeling-blue-cpp/docs/demo/demo.rst

 The peripheral represents the device you want to connect to.
 There is a limit to one peripheral per central.
 You can spawn more instances of central to connect to more devices.

 To connect to a peripheral, you call the ``find_peripheral()`` method.
-If you know the device name you can pass the name as a string:
+If you know the device name and your peripheral is configured to advertise it, you can pass the name as a string:

 .. code:: c++